 Taking control of the digital economy

-We must actively manage digital transformation and introduce new, future-oriented rules governing the digital economy, the sharing economy and .
+We must actively manage digital transformation and introduce new, future-oriented rules governing the digital economy, the sharing economy and digital platforms (in German).
 In order to ensure that there is fair competition between these platforms and established market players, the Federal Ministry for Economic Affairs and Climate Action has launched a broad-based discussion process.
-A first outcome of this process was the publication of the which – based on the discussion – sets out clear proposals for digital regulatory policy.
+A first outcome of this process was the publication of the White Paper on Digital Platforms which – based on the discussion – sets out clear proposals for digital regulatory policy.
 There are two aspects that are of key importance: First of all, we ought to create a level playing field for investment and innovation, which will generate inclusive growth.
 Secondly, we must protect people’s personal rights and their right to data sovereignty.
-Go to (in German) to find out more.
+Go to de.digital (in German) to find out more.

 Policies for a digital society